 Fitting:

-And this clamp plate AHH8094 (GT only) where the wing attaches to the A-post:
+The GT has this clamp plate AHH8094 where the wing attaches to the A-post in lieu of the roadster's rear-most bolt and plate-washer: (mgb-gt.co.uk)

-Fitting kits for the sill part are very variable in what they contain, some only conventional nuts, washers and bolts.
-There are three elongated washers AFH2546 for the lower edge of the wing as shown here, although there is an opinion that these should be between the wing and the sill for drainage and ventilation as well as getting rust protection such as Dinitrol in the gap: (John Keene)
+Three spire clips along the bottom edge of the sill for the wing lower-edge screws with small lozenge plate-washers AFH2546, although there is an opinion that these should be between the wing and the sill for drainage and ventilation as well as getting rust protection such as Dinitrol in the gap: (John Keene)

 When preparing Bee for her repaint in 1991 I noticed that the grille was only slightly recessed from the wing on the nearside whereas it was significantly recessed on the offside but only at the bottom.
 The grille seemed to be aligned with the apron and bonnet, so it must be the wing.
 I removed the lower bolt from the inner wing to the wing and could push the wing back quite easily, but that put the lower holes way out of line.
 I elongated the hole in the inner wing, pushed the wing back to align with the grille like the nearside, and tightened the lower bolt to hold it in place.
 The leading edge of the inner wing has been dressed back to lie against the outer wing (upper arrow).
 Compare with the nearside: